2100031103/Fasal/README.md

 FasalInternProject
 This project is designed for an internship task, demonstrating user authentication and movie search functionality using the OMDB API.

-Project Structure
+## Project Structure

 This project is organized into three main files:

-index.html: Provides the structure for the web page, including components such as the login form, search form, and movie display area. main.css: Responsible for styling the web page to ensure it is visually appealing and user-friendly. script.js: Contains the application logic, handling user authentication, API requests, and dynamic content generation.
+index.html: Provides the structure for the web page, including components such as the login form, search form, and movie display area.

+main.css: Responsible for styling the web page to ensure it is visually appealing and user-friendly.

+script.js: Contains the application logic, handling user authentication, API requests, and dynamic content generation.

-How to Run the Project
+## How to Run the Project

 To run the project locally, follow these steps:

-Clone the Repository: Use Git to clone the project repository to your local machine.
+**Clone the Repository**: Use Git to clone the project repository to your local machine.

 ## git clone https://github.com/2100031103/Fasal.git
 ## cd MovieSearch